Kevin Conway (ice hockey): Club

 Conway started his professional career by signing for the Toledo Goaldiggers in the International Hockey League (IHL) and playing ten games for them during the 1983–84 season.
 The following season, 1984–85, Conway split between the Goaldiggers and the Salt Lake Golden Eagles also of the IHL.

 In 1985, Conway signed for the Ayr Bruins in the Premier Division of the British Hockey League (BHL).
 Conway played for the Bruins for one season — taking the goal scoring record and being named to the 1986 Premier Division all-star team — before returning to North America and the IHL to play for the Indianapolis Checkers at the beginning of the 1986–87 season.
-Conway finished the season back in the United Kingdom with the Durham Wasps who he helped to win the Heinekin Championship at Wembley Arena.
+Conway finished the season back in the United Kingdom with the Durham Wasps whom he helped to win the Heinekin Championship at Wembley Arena.
 He started the 1987–88 season with Durham before finishing it with the Telford Tigers in Division 1 of the BHL and earning himself the British Ice Hockey Writers Association Player of the Year trophy.
 After a further season with the Tigers, Conway moved to the Cleveland Bombers for the 1989–90 season, again in Division 1, where he earned a place on the Division 1 All-star team of 1990.
 Conway helped the Bombers to promotion to the Premier Division and stayed with them for the 1990–91 season.